xrettle/WFGY/TensionUniverse/BlackHole/Q043_origin_of_cosmic_inflation.md

 * Input: state `m` and an early-time interval `t_range`.
 * Output: an effective parameter set describing the Hubble-like expansion history in that interval (for example, approximate e-fold count and slow-roll parameters).
 * Interpretation: captures whether there is an inflation-like phase and its duration.
+When used upstream or downstream, H_BG must remain compatible with the BackgroundExpansion_Descriptor family defined in Q042 at overlapping epochs.

 2. Inflaton or mechanism profile